-Good use of “Testimonial Style”
+The Good: Good use of “Testimonial Style” Good location

+| The Bad: Does anyone really talk like that?
 A list of complaints isn’t going to WIN votes

 The 2010 Australian election is less that a week away, so I thought I would have a quick look at who is winning the battle for minds with video.
 Within the last eight years, across two election cycles, the rise of the internet, youtube and twitter has caused political communicators to change their tactics as they try to adjust to the way people consume media.
 Julia Gillard was already caught napping when she told Australia we should be “moving forward” over and over again at the election announcement.
 Twitter lit up with people counting the number of times she had said it.
 To make matters worse, her advisers don’t seem to care that people were already sick of the phrase before she uttered it.